albertattard/java-boot-camp/docs/09-generics/05-variance.md

 }
 ```

 The `populate()` method accepts any list that can contain shapes.
 A list of objects can contain shapes, thus it is accepted.
-A list of rectangles on the other hand does not accept any shape, only rectangles, thus not accepted, as shown next.
+A list of rectangles, on the other hand, does not accept any shape, only rectangles, thus not accepted, as shown next.

 {% include custom/dose_not_compile.html %}